Structured illumination microscopy with unknown patterns and a statistical prior

 Citation (published version)Li-Hao Yeh, Lei Tian, Laura Waller.
 2017.
 "Structured illumination microscopy with unknown patterns and a statistical prior.."
 Biomed Opt Express, Volume 8, Issue 2, pp. 695 - 711.

 Structured illumination microscopy (SIM) improves resolution by down-modulating high-frequency information of an object to fit within the passband of the optical system.
 Generally, the reconstruction process requires prior knowledge of the illumination patterns, which implies a well-calibrated and aberration-free system.
 Here, we propose a new algorithmic self-calibration strategy for SIM that does not need to know the exact patterns a priori, but only their covariance.
 The algorithm, termed PE-SIMS, includes a pattern-estimation (PE) step requiring the uniformity of the sum of the illumination patterns and a SIM reconstruction procedure using a statistical prior (SIMS).
 Additionally, we perform a pixel reassignment process (SIMS-PR) to enhance the reconstruction quality.
 We achieve 2× better resolution than a conventional widefield microscope, while remaining insensitive to aberration-induced pattern distortion and robust against parameter tuning.

 RightsCopyright 2016 Optical Society of America.
-The final author draft of this article is being made available in OpenBU under Boston University's open access policy.
+The accepted manuscript of this article is being made available in OpenBU under Boston University's open access policy.